Reedwan-Ahmed/Arduino-I2C-Tinkercad/README.md

 LED2 (Pin 11 on Slave - UNO-1/Nano)
 Resistors (220Ω for LEDs)

-🚀 How to Use (Tinkercad Simulation)
+🚀 How to Use (Tinkercad Simulation):
 Set up the circuit in Tinkercad with two Arduinos (UNO & Nano/UNO).
 Upload master.ino to Arduino UNO (Master).
 Upload slave.ino to Arduino Nano/UNO (Slave).